-Harper's Tutoring Center has expanded its services to include junior high and high school students and students from other colleges.
-Qualified tutors will offer help to students in the areas of mathematics, accounting, computers, biology, English, chemistry and writing.
-Cost for the one on one tutoring is \$20 per hour.
-Tutoring sessions will be scheduled by appointment only.
-Further information can be obtained from the Tutoring Center.
-F315, 847/925-6888.
+Harper's Community Tutoring Center serves students of all ages in the community.
+Qualified tutors will offer help to students in various areas including mathematics, accounting, computers, biology, English, chemistry and writing.
+Cost for the one-on-one tutoring session is \$20.00 per hour.
+Tutoring sessions are scheduled by appointment only.
+Contact the Community Tutoring Center, F315, 847/925-6888 for more information.